Main Points

 the original surgeon four months following the surgery.
 He responded by

 making the implants even larger and leaving them "Over The Muscle."
-Let
+The aesthetic problems:

 -